Tell the FCC to Protect Net Neutrality!Sign The Petition To Save The Open Internet

 Tell Us and the FCC: What Are Your #TrueCableCosts?

 Let's be honest.
 Most people are less than thrilled over their staggering monthly cable bills.
 Right now, cable box rentals -- you know, that fee you pay to access the cable content you're already paying for on a clunky device you never own -- average $231 per household per year.
-That's $20 billion going to Big Cable on set-box rentals alone, and that's just plain nuts.
+That's $20 billion going to Big Cable on set-box rentals alone!

-But Big Cable doesn’t want to let go of their control over the video marketplace, and they’re using all sorts of tactics to distract from the real issue.
-The FCC’s proposal would reduce the price-gouging we all face at the hands of our cable providers.
+But the the new Chairman of the FCC, Ajit Pai, supports monopoly interests over consumer protections, and Big Cable doesn’t want to let go of their control over the video marketplace.
+We're tired of rip-offs and price-gouging we all face at the hands of our cable providers.

 How much do you really pay Big Cable for your set-top box?
 How much would you save per month if you could #UnlockTheBox?
 And what would you do with the money you saved per year?